MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgUserAppRoleAssignment.md

----
+﻿---
 external help file: Microsoft.Graph.Applications-help.xml Module Name: Microsoft.Graph.Applications online version: https://learn.microsoft.com/powershell/module/microsoft.graph.applications/new-mguserapproleassignment
 schema: 2.0.0
-ms.prod: users
 ---

 # New-MgUserAppRoleAssignment

 ## SYNOPSIS
 Use this API to assign an app role to a user.
-To grant an app role assignment to a user, you need three identifiers: This API is available in the following national cloud deployments.
+To grant an app role assignment to a user, you need three identifiers:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserAppRoleAssignment](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaUserAppRoleAssignment?view=graph-powershell-beta)

 ## SYNTAX